matrix-org/matrix-spec/content/client-server-api/modules/push.md

 ###### Historical Actions

 Older versions of the Matrix specification included the `dont_notify` and `coalesce` actions.
-Homeservers MUST ignore these actions by stripping them from any actions array they encounter.
-This means that setting the actions on a rule to e.g. `["dont_notify"]` MUST be equivalent to setting an empty actions array.
+Clients and homeservers MUST ignore these actions, for instance, by stripping them from actions arrays they encounter.
+This means, for example, that a rule with `["dont_notify"]` actions MUST be equivalent to a rule with an empty actions array.

 ##### Conditions